adykor/twitter-clone/README.md

 * User can post tweets.
 * Users can edit tweets.
 * Users can delete tweets.
-* Users can send a like to a tweet.
+* Users can like to a tweet.